alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   = Simplest Approach
-  Currently, most compilers mostly do this inside the compiler's source code.
+  Currently, most compilers mostly do this inside their source code.
-  For example, in MLIR, *most* pattern matches are performed in C++ code.
+  For example, in MLIR, most (but not all) pattern matches are performed in C++ code.

   The only advantage to this approach is that it doesn't require a complex pattern matching system.

+  I only recommend doing this for small compiler toy projects.
 ]

 #section[
   == Disadvantages
-  Doing pattern matching that way has many disadvantages.
+  Doing pattern matching this way has many disadvantages.

   \
   Some (but not all) disadvantages:
-  - debugging pattern matches can be hard
+  - debugging pattern match rules can be hard
   - IR rewrites need to be tracked manually (for debugging)
-  - source locations and debug information needs to be tracked manually, which often isn't implemented very well.
+  - source locations and debug information also need to be tracked manually, which often isn't implemented very well.
-  - verbose and hardly readable pattern matching code
+  - verbose and barely readable pattern matching code
   - overall error-prone

   I myself did pattern matching this way in my old compiler backend,